temporalio/documentation/blog/2021-06-22-activity-timeouts.md

 This post (together with the embedded talk) aims to give you a solid mental model on what each Activity timeout does and when to use it.

-> Note: You can also set [Workflow timeouts](https://docs.temporal.io/docs/concepts/workflows#timeout-settings) and [retry policies](https://docs.temporal.io/docs/concepts/activities#retries) you can set.
+> Note: You can also set [Workflow timeouts](https://docs.temporal.io/docs/concepts/workflows#timeout-settings) and [Retry Policies](https://docs.temporal.io/docs/concepts/what-is-a-retry-policy) you can set.
 This post deals only with *Activity* timeouts.

 ## Talk version: whiteboard session